RMelson-148/Spring-2026-Final-Project-Team11/README.md

 <hr>

 ## What We Promised --
-* Obstacle avoidance where if the obstacle is not a person the robot swerves around and continues on its path using LIDAR
+* Specific Object detection for allowed parking regions
-* If a pedestrian is detected the robot will stop until the person is no longer detected using the OakD Lite Camera
+* Object / Pedestrian detection using the LiDAR module
 * The previous two objectives would also be achieved while line following and within ROS2
 <hr>

 ## Accomplishments --
-* Achieved all of our promised goals successfully
+* Able to identify the signs such that the robot knows its allowed to park there
-* Completed project within ROS2
+* Completed project within ROS2 and getting the LiDAR functional
-* Refined obstacle avoidance algorithm
+*
-* Extremely accurate person detection (almost too good)
+*
-  * Works on real humans and print out images
+  *
 <hr>

 ## Challenges --
-* Combining our obstacle avoidance program on the track with the pedestrian detection proved to be more complicated than initially expected
+* We ran into several component errors and issues leading us to have to delay our progress.
+As well as outside affairs we couldn't control.
 * Adapting the various nodes, creating unique publishers/subscribers, and implementing all of our code within ROS2
 <hr>

 ## Final Project Videos --
-Click any of the clips below to reroute to the video.
+Clips below show the progress that we made along the way.

 **Final Demo** --